 Q: How do you generate new ideas?

-A: I look around the world for poorly delivered services and replace them with excellent services.
+A: I look around the world for poorly delivered services in mergers & acquisitions, exit planning and business valuation and replace them with excellent services.
 I also look for unsatisfied needs and provide services that meet those needs.

 Q: What are your ideals?

 A: My ideals are simple and straight – To offer honest and excellent services to my customers.